 India’s Wildlife Crossing

-While India is building an overpass animal bridge for the first time, in 2018 the country had constructed many underpasses beneath a stretch of National Highway 44 — India’s longest highway from Srinagar to Kanyakumari.
+In 2018, India constructed many underpasses beneath a stretch of National Highway 44, India’s longest highway from Srinagar to Kanyakumari.
 The highway passes through the country’s most important wildlife corridors, between Kanha and Pench tiger reserves in Madhya Pradesh and Maharashtra.

-These bridges not only help in reducing collisions but additionally, aid wildlife species to find resources like food, shelter, and mates that are specifically found on the other side.
-In absence of these wildlife crossings, animals will be left without sufficient food, reduced reproductivity, or possible extinction.
+Animal bridges help reduce collisions and aid wildlife species in finding resources like food, shelter, and mates that are found on the other side.
+In the absence of these wildlife crossings, animals will be left without sufficient food, reduced reproductivity success, or possible extinction.

 Add comment